paulEtse/AlloBrain/README.md

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)

 You can also run the app without docker.
-Then you'll need a mongo database to store data.
+Then, you'll need a mongo database to store data.
 Launch the frontend and backend by following instructions in their README files.

 ## Setup and Installation